 This research builds on previous studies of anti-aging genes.
 In particular, the discovery that the expression of specific genes, called Yamanaka factors, could convert adult cells into young cells.
 Today Yamanaka is part of the "dream team" of Altos Labs, the company founded by Jeff Bezos to lengthen the human life span that only in 2022 had set this goal within the 20 years.

-If the findings of this study hold their own, we could be on the cusp of a new era in the fight to reverse aging.
-A timeline more in line with forecasts by Ray Kurzweil, who "sees" the beginning of human "immortality" starting in 2030.
+If the findings of this study prove valid, we may be on the threshold of a new era in the fight to reverse aging.
+A timing more in line with forecasts by Ray Kurzweil, who "sees" the beginning of human "immortality" starting from 2030.

-In any case, let's curb the enthusiasm and wait to see if these solutions are for everyone, and are they effective: you don't want to end up like Dorian Gray, do you?
+In any case, let's curb our enthusiasm and wait to know if these solutions are for everyone, and are effective: you don't want to end up like Dorian Gray, do you?